servian/GiT_2023/README.md

-%md
+# GiT 2023

-###Hola!
+### Hola!
 Welcome to today's workshop.
 Please find the below instructions for the workshop.

 ## INSTRUCTIONS
 ### Agenda of the Workshop: